darkoverlordofdata/doran-dark/notes.md

 I could use the vtable to cache the function pointers after they are found.
 This also would make late-binding more natural.

 ### Exceptions
-macros work ok - that's all c++ had at first. cexcept is simple and liteweight. [cexcept.h 2.0.1 (2008-Jul-19-Sat)](http://www.nicemice.net/cexcept/)
+macros work ok - that's all c++ had at first. cexcept is simple and liteweight. [cexcept.h 2.0.1 (2008-Jul-19-Sat)](http://www.nicemice.net/cexcept/).
+It's a valid alternative, but I'm leaning towards using an Either object.

-only try/catch, no finally.
-C++ has no finally either, it's assumed you use another riia strategy.
-In c, I can use the cleanup attribute and scope just like 'using'.